uwcartlab/webmapping/Chapter04/readme.md

 Let's take a look at the Leaflet API documentation for some of the methods used in the _Using_ _GeoJSON with Leaflet_ tutorial.
 The [`L.geoJson()`](http://leafletjs.com/reference.html#geojson) method represents a GeoJSON object or an array of GeoJSON objects and _**extends**_ the `FeatureGroup` class, meaning GeoJSON inherits methods and properties from [`FeatureGroup`](https://leafletjs.com/reference-1.6.0.html#featuregroup).
 A `FeatureGroup` in turn extends the [`LayerGroup`](https://leafletjs.com/reference-1.6.0.html#layergroup) class, which groups multiple Leaflet layers and handles them as if they were one layer.
 Think of GeoJSON, `FeatureGroup`, and `LayerGroup` as nested objects in a Venn diagram (Figure 1.8).
 In practical terms, such inheritance means that a GeoJSON layer can use any of the options, methods, or events specified in GeoJSON, `FeatureGroup`, and `LayerGroup`.

-We will return to classes and inheritance as key concepts in object-oriented programming in Week 6.
+We will return to classes and inheritance as key concepts in object-oriented programming in Chapter 6.

 ![figure4.1.6.png](img/figure4.1.6.png)